b-g/tilehut/tutorial/README.md

 ### (Optional Step 5: Add UTF-8 Grid )

 **Note:** A UTF-8 grid adds the possibility to add hover events to a map.
 Our example shows a country's name, abbreviation and population.
-But this will also increase the size of your tileset, so only add this if you need it.
+If data size or storage is an issue, it is useful to note that adding the hover events will increase the size of your tileset.
 [This article](https://www.mapbox.com/blog/how-interactivity-works-utfgrid/) by Mapbox does a good job explaining the UTF-8 grid functionality.

 **Enable Interactivity** for hover events.
 ![define interactivity](readme-assets/tilemill_step_08_addInteractivity.png)

 **Add the [MustacheJS](https://github.com/janl/mustache.js) template**.
-For our shape file the data will look like below, but you can inspect the data of each layer in the layer menu (bottom left):
+For our shapefile the data will look like below, but you can inspect the data of each layer in the layer menu (bottom left):

     Country Name: {{{ADMIN}}} <br>
     Country Abbreviation: {{{ne_10m_adm}}} <br>
     Country Population: {{{POP_EST}}}
 ![Step 8](readme-assets/tilemill_step_09_addMustache.png)

 If you now **hover over a country**.
-It will show the text you defined with the mustache template, filled with the data from the shape file.
+It will show the text you defined with the mustache template, filled with the data from the shapefile.
 ![Step 8](readme-assets/tilemill_step_10_testHover.png)

 ### Step 6: Export Map
 Hit **"Export"** and select **"MBtiles"** as a file format.
 ![export as mbtiles](readme-assets/tilemill_step_11_exportTiles.png)

 **Name your tileset** and **set the zoom dimensions**.
-Choose a zoom level from 0 (all the way zoomed out) to something around 4, to keep the file size of our tileset small.
+Here we choose a zoom level from 0 (all the way zoomed out) to something around 4, to keep the file size of our tileset small (but you might want more zoom for future projects).
 Then hit **"Export"**.
 ![export as mbtiles](readme-assets/tilemill_step_12_exportDetails.png)

 This will take a while.
 Once it's done: **Save it** and ...